Troubleshooting sensors not receiving readings

 Leak present: Leak check the plumbing to sensors and valves.

 Infrequent/ No readings

-Gateway issue: Ensure gateway is powered and showing a green light.
-Move gateway within 20ft line of sight, wait 30 minutes for new readings.
+Gateway issue: Ensure the gateway is powered and showing a green light.
+Move the gateway within a 20ft line of sight, and wait 30 minutes for new readings.

 Values slightly off

 Software adjustment in Pulsa App: Adjustment factor: Sensor> Manage> Adjustment factor.